gqgunhed/nginx-cases/README.md

 * static content like wpad.dat
 * features like redirect/rewrite to the SSL part of the webserver, except some single urls.

-Hint: nginx on FreeBSD uses /usr/local/www/data as root path for its web content, but all additional packages like wikis etc. install into /usr/local/www/[appname].
-So you need to take care about your document root setting within your app specific location directive in /usr/local/etc/nginx/nginx.conf.
+Hint: nginx on FreeBSD uses /usr/local/www/nginx-dist as root path for its web content, but all additional packages like wikis etc. tend to install into /usr/local/www/[appname].
+So you need to take care about your document root setting within your app specific location directive in /usr/local/etc/nginx/nginx.conf and all the other settings for PHP, Python, redirections and more.

 # base system
 * FreeBSD 10.1-RELEASE as operating system